cuppajoe123/Today-I-Learned-App/README.md

 ## TODO
 - Mitigate against spam and abuse
+- Make it so logged in users cannot acces the /register endpoint
+- Add tests for email verification system
 - Add upvote button to submissionById page

 Test data is loaded from submission-bodies.json and submission-titles.json.